JASON ARNOPP. WRITER & WRITING COACH

 Picture

-I started using Publisher Rocket this summer and it's one of the coolest pieces of software for authors I've seen!
+Publisher Rocket is one of the coolest pieces of software for authors I've seen.
 Amazing for finding the best Amazon keywords, categories and ads for your books!
 Click the above banner for more info (affiliate).

 Picture